OL Shinkaron

-OL Shinkaron (OL進化論, Ōeru Shinkaron) is a yonkoma manga series by Risu Akizuki about OLs, or office ladies.
+OL Shinkaron (OL進化論, Ōeru Shinkaron) is a Japanese yonkoma manga series by Risu Akizuki about OLs, or office ladies.
 It follows the daily lives of Minako and Jun, the coworkers, friends, family, and neighbors.
 It also had a short, spin-off series titled Okusama Shinkaron that focused on housewives.

 Several different translations in English, including two bilingual Japanese/English series titled Survival in the Office and OL Revolution, have been published.
 The manga, along with Akizuki's other works, won the 2004 short story award at the Tezuka Osamu Cultural Prizes.

-Story
+Synopsis

 The manga is episodic and follows the daily lives of Minako and Jun, two office ladies working in post-bubble Japan.
 Each vignette contains a gag about happenings at the office where Minako and Jun work, socializing after work, vacations, or interactions with their friends, family, and neighbors.

 As the series progresses, there are a number of secondary characters who make regular appearances in the manga, including Jun's boss and his wife, Ichirō, Satsuki, Keiko, Hiromi, Tanaka, an old man who runs a diner, Morishita, Jun's parents, and others.

-History
+Publication

-OL Shinkaron began running as a yonkoma manga series in 1989 in issue 50 of Weekly Morning, a seinen manga magazine published by Kodansha.
+Written and illustrated by Risu Akizuki, OL Shinkaron began serialization as a yonkoma manga on Kodansha's seinen manga magazine Morning in November 1989, in that year's 50th issue.
+(Note: Cover dated November 23, 1989.)

-Manga releases
+Volumes

-The manga was collected in the following tankōbon, published by Kodansha under their Wide KC (ワイドKC, Waido Kei Shī) imprint:
+The manga was collected in the following tankōbon volumes, published by Kodansha under their "Wide KC" imprint: